Legacy System Modernization: How to Transform the Enterprise for Digital Future

 There are two approaches to dealing with the legacy problem: revolutionary (big-bang) and evolutionary.
 Yet, both have benefits as well as drawbacks.

-The revolutionary method requires shutting down the old system and building a new one from scratch.
+The revolutionary method revolves around developing and carrying out a legacy system replacement strategy.
+Its implementation requires shutting down the old system and building a new one from scratch.
 The approach might be considered extreme, but sometimes it is better to retire the system completely to avoid some serious damage, such as security breaches, lost data, system downtime.
 Or it can be applied in a case when the original product cannot solve the existing business problems anymore, so it makes no sense to reengineer or port it to the new technologies.

 The evolutionary approach presupposes a systematic, step-by-step software modernization process.
 It is usually less painful: It does not disrupt the major business processes and implies significantly lower risks for the company.
 Yet, it often turns into a band-aid approach, where you focus on solving the problems instead of removing the factors that cause them.